-With high coding standards and a notable community of high-end developers performing well within the documented guidelines, Drupal cms allows better and easy code customization for your enterprise website.
+With high coding standards and a notable community of high-end developers performing well within the documented guidelines, Drupal enterprise CMS portal allows better and easy code customization for your enterprise website.

 As Drupal CMS is not strictly an object-oriented software, it allows developers to add their own functionalities and create modules via a set of "hooks" which are available through Drupal API.
 Thus developers are provided with a variety of such hooks on which their codes and modifications to the Drupal core functionalities can be worked on.
 With a wide variety of customizations and features, Drupal's hook system provides a robust way to work with the core functionalities which leads to better accomplishment of your enterprise business goals.

 Powering some of the most complex and high traffic driving sites like Grammy, NASA, NBC Olympics, Government and education portals, the journey of Drupal so far has been glorious.
 To keep up with the growing technology, the community-driven CMS constantly updates its platform to empower enterprise websites with feature-rich releases.
 Drupal 8 is its latest addition and it comes with some amazing out-of-the-box features like better streamlining of the workflows to drive values, great digital experience, easy content publishing within the organization to make enterprise web development a simple, straightforward, trouble-free experience.